Crandy9/lctechnologies/README.md

 # lctechnologies
-Business Site for LC Technologies with added features.
-Upgrade from .NET set hosted in Azure Cloud: https://lctechnologies.azurewebsites.net/
+Business Site for lctechnologies.io with added features.
+Updated from test .NET set hosted in Azure Cloud: https://lctechnologies.azurewebsites.net/

-This will be a Django/VueJS site with information on services offered and pricing plans, as well as a contact form to fill out.
+Built with Django/VueJS with information on services offered, pricing plans, as well as a contact form to fill out for potential clients.